erictheo47/Personal-Portfolio-Webpage-DGM1600/README.md

-This is the Github Repo for the Personal Portfolio Webpage assignment in DGM1600.
+This is the Github Repo for my Personal Portfolio Webpage in DGM1600.